Boiler Mechanic Training and Career Information

 Career Information for Boiler Mechanics

-The BLS predicted that boilermakers would see significant job growth between 2010 and 2020.
-Job positions are expected to grow by 21%.
-The organization maintained that the dangerous and physically demanding nature of the job would cause some to pursue other trades or retire, thus making more positions available.
-Additionally, the job market for boiler mechanics was expected to be fueled by the need to maintain aging systems and to replace heating elements, boiler tubes and air ducts to meet changing emissions standards.
+The BLS predicted that boilermakers would see slower than average job growth between 2012 and 2022.
+Job positions were expected to grow by 4%.
+The organization maintained that the dangerous and physically demanding nature of the job would cause some to pursue other trades or retire.

 Certification and Licensure

 Voluntary national certification for boiler operators is awarded by the American Society of Mechanical Engineers (ASME) upon successful completion of an exam.
 The ASME boiler operator certification program is relevant for aspiring boiler mechanics because it reviews design and fabrication codes for boilers, as well as equipment maintenance and emissions monitoring protocols.

 Individual state laws may require mechanics to be licensed before they're able to perform welding to install or repair boilers.
 Some states issue different license classes for apprentices, installers, service mechanics, boilermakers, steamfitters and welders, of which only the last three are allowed to weld.
 A certain level of supervised experience may be required before sitting for a state licensing exam.

 Related to Boiler Mechanic Training and Career Information

 Learn about the education and preparation needed to become an A&P mechanic.
 Get a quick view of the requirements as well as...

 Find out how to become a boiler engineer.
 Research the training requirements, and learn about the experience you need to...

 Read on to learn what radio mechanics do.
 See what kind of education and training are required for this job.
 Learn what the...